matthewsfitnesshelp-cmyk/matthews-fitness-privacy/README.md

 ## 4. Third-Party Services
 We do not sell your personal data.
 Matthews Fitness uses trusted third-party services to operate core functionality:

-- **Google Firebase** – Authentication, secure data storage, and crash reporting
+- **Google Firebase** – Authentication, secure cloud storage, and crash reporting
 - **Google Gemini API** – Nutrition analysis, food recognition, and workout generation
 - **OpenFoodFacts** – Barcode-based nutrition data lookup

-All third-party services are used solely to support app functionality.
+These services are used strictly to support app functionality and user experience.

 ---

 ## 5. Health Disclaimer
 Matthews Fitness provides general health and fitness information for educational and informational purposes only.
-The app does not provide medical advice and is not a substitute for professional medical care.
-Always consult a qualified professional before making health-related decisions.
+The app does **not** provide medical advice and is not a substitute for professional medical care.
+Always consult a qualified healthcare professional before making health-related decisions.

 ---

 ## 6. Estimates & Results Disclaimer
 Nutrition values, activity guidance, and projected goal timelines are estimates based on user-provided information and available data.
 Individual results may vary, and outcomes are not guaranteed.
-Users are responsible for their own health decisions.
+Users are solely responsible for their own health decisions.

 ---